Several tests can check hormone levels in the body and look for the cause of problems with the way the pituitary is working. These include:

-The first step in treating hypopituitarism is often medication to help your hormone levels return to normal.
-This is usually called hormone replacement, because the dosages are set to match the amounts that your body would produce if it didn't have a pituitary problem.
-You may need to take the medication for the rest of your life.
+Hypopituitarism is treated with medicines that raise hormone levels.
+This is called hormone replacement.
+Doses are set to match the amount of hormones that the body would make if it didn't have a pituitary problem.
+In some cases, people with hypopituitarism may need to take this medicine for the rest of their lives.

-If you're taking corticosteroids, you'll need to work with your doctor to adjust your medication dosage during times of major physical or emotional stress.
-During these times, your body would usually produce extra cortisol hormone to help you manage the stress.
+People who take cortisol replacement need to work with a health care provider to adjust the dose during times of major stress.
+Under stress, the body usually makes extra cortisol to help manage the stress.

 Surgery or other procedures